ROCm/HIP/docs/markdown/hip_kernel_language.md

 If this compilation flag is set to "1", that is, with the cmake option "-D__HIP_USE_CMPXCHG_FOR_FP_ATOMICS=1", the old float/double atomicAdd functions will be used instead, for compatibility with compilers not supporting floating point atomics.
 For details steps how to build hip runtime, please refer to the section "build HIPAMD" (https://github.com/ROCm-Developer-Tools/hipamd/blob/develop/INSTALL.md).

-### Caveats and Features Under-Development:

-- HIP enables atomic operations on 32-bit integers.
-Additionally, it supports an atomic float add.
-AMD hardware, however, implements the float add using a CAS loop, so this function may not perform efficiently.

 ## Warp Cross-Lane Functions

 Warp cross-lane functions operate across all lanes in a warp.
 The hardware guarantees that all warp lanes will execute in lockstep, so additional synchronization is unnecessary, and the instructions use no shared memory.